History of Otologic Tools

 Brunton Auriscope

-One of the first 19th century devices that allowed a magnified examination of the inner ear was the Brunton’s auriscope.
-This device is a short tube with openings for viewing, light, and to connect cone speculum that is inserted into the ear.
-The light focus is provided through a large funnel on the side of the tube, and a candle can be used to create artificial light.
-A mirror inside the tube allows the light to be directed for better vision.
-A magnifying lens in the eyepiece (eyepieces) allows the physician to examine the inner ear with better clarity.
+One of the first 19th-century devices to allow magnified examination of the inner ear was the Brunton auriscope.
+This device featured a short brass tube with separate openings for viewing, illumination, and attachment of a cone-shaped speculum that is inserted into the ear.
+Light entered the ear through a large, side-mounted funnel that concentrated illumination from an external source such as a candle.
+An internal mirror helped guide the light for improved visibility, while a magnifying lens in the eyepiece allowed the physician to examine the ear with greater clarity.

 An Electrified Auriscope

-The Brunton’s auriscope was widely used from the 1860s through the early 20th century.
-Since the device was large, it was natural to insert a light, when the incandescent bulb was invented.
-This innovation informed the further improvement of the otoscope to the devices that more closely resemble modern otoscopes.
+The Brunton auriscope was widely used from the 1860s through the early 20th century.
+Since the device was relatively large, it readily accommodated the addition of a light source following the invention of the incandescent bulb.
+This innovation helped drive further refinements in otoscope design, leading to instruments that more closely resemble those used today.

 Kramer Speculum

-As useful as the Brunton’s auriscope was, many physicians wanted a way to manipulate the ear canal better than the simple cone the device allowed them.
-Wilhelm Kramer invented an instrument that resembled the old Fabricius Hildanus device in the mid-19th century.
-It used the conical shape that Brunton developed, but allowed it to be opened with two handles.
-The device was called a Kramer’s Speculum.
-A. Hartmann, a physician from Berlin, further developed the Kramer speculum style in 1881, and the otoscope took its modern shape.
+As useful as the Brunton’s auriscope was, many physicians wanted a better way to manipulate the ear canal than the simple cone device allowed.
+Wilhelm Kramer invented an instrument that resembled the earlier Fabricius Hildanus device of the mid-19th century.
+While it retained Brunton’s conical form, it could be opened using two handles, allowing for greater control.
+The device became known as Kramer’s Speculum.
+In 1881, Berlin physician A. Hartmann further refined this design, helping shape the otoscope into a form that closely resembles modern instruments.